Welcome to my Sharecash.co review.

 - Refer 5 people to Sharecash

-- Earn at least $500 (which is pretty much impossible)
+- Earn at least $500 (which is impossible to do without giving more information)

-They’ll only tell you this after you invest time and try to cash out your earnings.
+They’ll only tell you about these requirements after you invest time and try to cash out your earnings for the first time.

 Who would benefit from investing time in Sharecash?